ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 Changed code to match moodle style guidelines.
 Changed storage of raw XML to serialize format instead of print_r Fixed possible fetal error with add and drop.
 Fixed bug that cause skipping of cross lists.
+Fixed error with handeling of course section count calculation.

 Since 2.0.5